Therapy and Counselling in the East Riding of Yorkshire

 About Me

 At a young age I developed a keen interest into the way our sense of self is formed.
 I explored this through drawing and painting, often creating portraits depicting a self troubled by both inner and external forces, or artworks that asked questions or made observations about human nature: how we come to be the way we are and do the things we do.
 Eventually, I decided that having these kinds of conversations with other people – and listening to their stories – was the right path for me, and so I chose to train as a psychotherapist.
 But psychotherapy is about more than listening to people's stories.
-It is also about helping them make sense of what troubles them, and repairing or recovering what can often feel broken, uncomfortable or missing inside and outside of themselves.
+It’s also about helping them make sense of what troubles them, and repairing or recovering what can often feel broken, uncomfortable, or missing – both inside themselves and in their relationships with others.

 How I Work

-I am interested in how your relationships, particularly your early relationships, have shaped how you make sense of the world.
-You might have learnt particular ways of being that cause you to feel stuck or 'not right'.
-A relational-developmental approach will help you identify these patterns and heal and grow from painful experiences.
-In time, you might use our sessions to explore new ways of being.
+I’m interested in how your relationships have shaped the way you make sense of the world.
+You may have learnt certain ways of being that leave you feeling stuck or "not quite right."
+A relational-developmental approach will help you identify these patterns, heal and grow from painful experiences, and move forward with greater self-awareness and confidence.
+Over time, our sessions can provide a space to explore new ways of being.

 I believe that change is made possible through a supportive and trusting therapeutic relationship.
 Just as we evolve in our early relationships, we can change and grow with the help of current ones.
 So I do my best to make a space where you can feel heard and known in all aspects of yourself.
-Relational-developmental psychotherapy is a powerful way to understand how you relate to others and to yourself and to use that knowledge effectively to recognise patterns that both inhibit and support you.
+Relational-developmental psychotherapy is a powerful way to understand how you relate to others and yourself, helping you recognise patterns that may be holding you back, as well as those that can support your growth.

 Ensuring a safe and supportive space for people from all walks of life is central to my way of working and personal philosophy.
-I am committed to trauma-informed and neurodivergent-affirmative practices.
+I am committed to a practice that respects and honours each individual’s unique identity, experiences, and needs, while also being trauma-informed.

 Training and Professional Memberships